 - Cake flour: Cake flour has a lower protein content than all-purpose flour, which results in a lighter, fluffier cake.
 If you don’t keep cake flour in the house, you can make your own for this recipe.

-- Baking powder & baking soda: Helps the cake layers rise in the oven, which creates a soft and fluffy cake.
+- Baking powder & baking soda: This helps the cake layers rise in the oven.
+My white cake recipe only uses baking powder, but I found that reducing the baking powder and adding some baking soda helped to create a soft and fluffy vanilla cake.

 - Salt: Balances out the sweetness in the cake and frosting and enhances the vanilla flavor.